musabmjafri/hassio_homeassistant/README.md

 ### Installation Prerequisites

-- Open Terminal and check for latest Raspbian update:
+- Open Terminal and check for latest updates on Raspbian and its packages:

 ```
 $ sudo apt-get update
+$ sudo apt-get full-upgrade
 ```

 - Install the dependencies that are needed for homeassistant: